nearform/orion/README.md

 ## Project vision

-Although the knowledgebase name still reflects the original idea behind the project, the objective is to build a more flexible platform, capable of accommodating a quandrant of requirements running on two axis:
+The objective of the project is to build a more flexible platform, capable of accommodating a quandrant of requirements running on two axis:

 - feature wise, a knowledgebase and an assess-base
 - branding wise, internal NearForm projects and customer projects